You are listening to the Sean Hannity Radio Show Podcast.

 Kathy Griffin works for CNN, or she did.

-You know, if you look if you're comparing a crazy Uncle Joe Biden, I'm sorry, he's the vice president of the United States.
+You know, if you're comparing Crazy Uncle Joe Biden, I'm sorry, he's the vice president of the United States.

 Jim Carrey's one of America's most popular actors.

-Uh, if you look and you compare and you contrast, it's not the same thing, nor do you have the level of intensity, nor the instances that we're talking about here, and you don't seem to give a rip.
+If you look and you compare and you contrast, it's not the same thing, nor do you have the level of intensity nor the instances that we're talking about here, and you don't seem to give a rip.

 As celebrity supporters go, Ted Nugent's about as big as the right hat.